 Q #9) How do you refurbish your managerial skills?

 Answer: I work on the responses received from my seniors and try to improve them.
-I take work which I think will confront my present strengths.
-Also, I make it a point to go through any managerial books, enroll, and complete different certifications in this field.
+I take work that I think will confront my present strengths.
+Also, I make it a point to go through any managerial books, enroll in, and complete different certifications in this field.
 You can mention any certifications you have earned here.

 Q #10) Why should you be hired in the company as a manager?

 I have around 10 years of work experience as a manager for an Information Technology company that has an employee strength of 800.
-In this period, I have handled various projects, gave leadership to teams both offshore and onshore.
-I was also involved both in people management and technical architect roles.
+In this period, I have handled various projects, given leadership to teams both offshore and onshore.
+I was also involved in both people management and technical architect roles.

 Q #11) How to resolve the dispute in a team as a manager?